TomYang1993/jekyll_source/_posts/2016-7-20-Terminal-is-your-friend.md

 ![](/assets/Screen Shot 2016-07-21 at 1.08.03 PM.png)

-#### Change  `_bash.proflie`  #
+#### Change  `.bash_proflie`  #
 **Y**ou can simply find and echo this file using what have been mentioned above.
 It is a hidden file in the home directory, if it does not exist, you can just create one also using what have been mentioned above.
-There are so many settings and you can explore yourself, following is an example for you to better understand how to manipulate with `_bash.profile`
+There are so many settings and you can explore yourself, following is an example for you to better understand how to manipulate with `.bash_proflie`

 **G**o to your terminal, find your bash file, open it with nano.